 January is considered the high season in Greater Phoenix, with many activities, both indoors and outdoors, and moderate daytime temperatures perfect for exploring this southwestern city.

 If you're planning a trip this winter, there are many community events that you can count on year in and year out, offering art walks, movie nights, vendor fairs, and sports and wellness events.
 No matter what interests you, you're sure to find something to do this January.

 Don't forget that January is also the month of Martin Luther King Day Celebrations, of which Phoenix has more per capita than almost any other U.S. City, but no matter what time of the month you visit, you're sure to discover something magic in the Greater Phoenix area.

 Music Events, Festivals, and Concerts

 Phoenix comes alive with the sound of music in January, and there's plenty of public festivals and special concert events throughout the month to entertain audiences of all ages.
-However, if you're looking for big-name concerts, shows, or theater, check this calendar for January performances.

 For fans of classical music, consider attending the Arizona Bach Festival in Phoenix or the eclectic Arizona Musicfest in Scottsdale.
 Alternatively, seeing the Chandler Symphony Orchestra's January concert in Chandler or visiting a Sunday A'Fair at the Scottsdale Civic Center is an equally great way to experience some classical music performances.